-The computational grid for the SKF 1.1 aerofoil section equipped with a leading-edge slat deflected at an angle of 8° contains a total of 90,481 cells, 136,065 cell-edges and 46,009 vertices, with 342 cell-edges on the main aerofoil surface and 169 cell-edges on the slat element.
-Transition is fixed at 0.06 and 0.4 chord lengths downstream on the upper and lower surfaces of the main aerofoil, respectively.
-For the slat, transition is fixed at -0.06 and -0.034 chord lengths respectively on the upper and lower surfaces, the latter value being chosen to ensure a turbulent boundary layer separation at the slat hook.
-Four experimental cases are considered, Runs 306 to 309, with an incidence angle correction of -3/4° being applied to the nominal experimental values for the computations.
-Figures 12 to 15 compare the predicted and experimental surface pressure distributions for the four cases.
+Figure 7 shows the inner region of the computational grid for the SKF 1.1 aerofoil section equipped with a leadingedge slat, deflected at an angle of 8°.
+The grid contains a total of 90,481 cells, 136,065 cell-edges and 46,009 vertices, with 342 cell-edges on the main aerofoil surface and 169 cell-edges on the slat element.
+Transition is fixed at 0.06 and 0.4 chord downstream on the upper and lower surfaces of the main aerofoil, respectively.
+For the slat, transition is fixed at -0.06 and -0.034 chord respectively on the upper and lower surfaces, the latter value being chosen to ensure a turbulent boundary layer separation at the slat hook.
+Three experimental cases are considered, Runs 306, 308 and 309, with an incidence angle correction of $-\frac{3}{4}^{\circ}$ being applied to the nominal experimental values for the computations.
+Figures 8 to 10 compare the predicted and experimental surface pressure distributions for the three cases.
 In general, the overall level of agreement is reasonable, with the results indicating the build-up of slat loading as the incidence angle is increased.
-The slat loading at a particular incidence angle tends to be over-predicted, however, which may indicate some geometric movement of the slat element in the wind tunnel tests due to the high aerodynamic loading.
+The slat loading at a particular incidence angle tends to be overpredicted, however, which may indicate some geometric movement of the slat element in the wind tunnel tests due to the high aerodynamic loading.
 The Mach number contours show the development of supersonic flow regions on the slat and main aerofoil with increasing incidence angle, and the slat wake can be clearly seen passing over the upper surface of the main aerofoil.